 How much does Invoice Finance cost?

-There are two main costs associated with Invoice Finance – an annual administration fee and a discount charge, which is similar to an interest rate levied on the funds in use.
-If Bad Debt Protection is included (non-recourse), there is an additional charge.
+There are two main costs – an annual administration fee and a discount charge, which is similar to an interest rate levied on the funds in use.
+If Bad Debt Protection is included, there is an additional charge.
 The costs can vary widely, depending on the funder and facility you choose.
 We can explain all the fees and charges to you, to make sure you are fully aware of all the costs involved.

 Which Invoice finance solution is right for my business?